 - You can try feeding breastmilk or formula food using a bowl and a spoon.
 This can help your baby transition towards solid foods as it familiarises her with the use of utensils.

-- Avoid adding sugar and salt to any of her meals.
+- Avoid adding sugar and salt to any of their meals.
 While salt can damage your baby’s kidneys, sugar has been linked to increasing the chances of diabetes and obesity.

 - Just like Goldilocks, infants can be a little strict about the temperature of their food.
 You can test it yourself by either tasting it directly or using your wrist to feel how hot or cold it is.